cs4110/2018fa-web/src/syllabus.md

 * *Do* ask someone if you're confused about what the assignment is asking for.
 * *Definitely* ask the course staff if you're not sure whether or not something is OK.

-Here's the policy for **exams**: You may not give assistance to anyone or receive assistance of any kind from anyone at all during an exam.
+Here's the policy for **exams**: you may not give assistance to anyone or receive assistance of any kind from anyone at all (outside of the course staff) during an exam.
 All exams are closed book.

-You may not give any hints or post any code that might be part of a solution on Piazza.
+You may not give any hints or post any code that might be part of a solution on Discourse (except in a private thread with course staff).

-If you are unsure about what is permissible and what is not, *please ask*!
+On both assignments and exams, the web is always off limits: you may not Google anything or look anything up on Wikipedia to get help, for example.

 ## Respect in Class